gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Rerun failed tests first

 Now, in the subsequent test, Gradle will execute the previous failed test class first.
 With [`--fail-fast`](userguide/java_plugin.html#sec:test_execution) option introduced in `4.6`, this can provide a much faster feedback loop for development.

+### Incremental annotation processing

+Gradle's incremental Java compiler can now also run annotation processing incrementally.
+No user-facing configuration is necessary, but processor authors need to opt in.
+If you are a processor author, have a look at the [user guide](userguide/java_plugin.html#sec:incremental_annotation_processing) to find out how to make your processor compatible.

 ## Promoted features